wui-hong/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">
-:heavy_exclamation_mark: Note: The order of the parameters is NOT flexible.
+:heavy_exclamation_mark: The order of the parameters is NOT flexible.
 </div>

 <div markdown="block" class="alert alert-primary">

-**:warning: Note:**<br>

-Transactions added to Spend N Split must be relevant.
+:warning: Transactions added to Spend N Split must be relevant.
 Refer to the [Relevant Transactions](#3-what-is-considered-a-relevant-transaction) section for more details.

 </div>